 Eureka Cost Overview

-You will be billed each month for your usage of Eureka.
+You will be billed quarterly for your usage of Eureka.
+The bill includes a Support Services fee.
 The cost depends primarily on the following:

 The CPUs and RAM you deploy with your App VMs.

 The amount of time your App VMs are running.

 The amount of persistent storage you provision (whether or not you use it) with your VMs.